Push Crash Data

 The body of the request is a JSON object with a set of fields that contain the raw data and crash indicators.

-If the service returns a 200 HTTP code while the data has not been accepted by the client server, then, there will be no further attempt to send the data.
+http code, while the data has not been accepted by your server, then there will be no further attempt to send the data.

 Security